flux-rs/flux/book/src/guide/specs.md

 }
 ```

-Note that if we do not mark methods on structs marked `opaque`, we will get an error that looks like...
+Note that if we do not mark these methods as `trusted`, we will get an error that looks like...

 ```rust
 error[E0999]: cannot access fields of opaque struct `RMap`.